Yathish26/Vite-React-Projects/hire-arrive/README.md

 - User registration and login
 - Browse and search for services by category
 - Detailed service provider profiles
-- User reviews and ratings
+- Users can also register a Business or a Freelacing
 - Simple and intuitive user interface
 - Responsive design for mobile and desktop
-- Admin dashboard for managing services and users

 ## Technologies Used

 - **Frontend:**
   - React.js
   - Tailwind CSS
+  - Vite
-  - React Router
+  - Vercel

 - **Backend:**
   - NodeJS Server